pbuehler/documentation/docs/tutorials/creatingTables.md

     <div>
       DECLARE_SOA_EXTENDED_TABLE_USER(Name, Table, Description, ...);
       <div>
-        Declares a table of type `Name` which contains the columns of table `Table` and in addition the columns specified in the argument list.
+        Declares a table of type `Name` which contains the columns of table `Table` and in addition the expression columns specified in the argument list.
+Only expression columns are accepted.
       </div>
     </div>
   </div>